firewalld/firewalld.github.io/documentation/configuration/runtime-versus-permanent.md

     firewall-cmd --runtime-to-permanent

-If the firewall setup is not working, a simple firewalld reload/restart will reapply the workgin permanent configuration.
+If the firewall setup is not working, a simple firewalld reload/restart will reapply the working permanent configuration.